juanrh/training/README.md

 - To create packages, Conan doesn't simplify defining the build file by abstracting build systems, you start from a package that builds.
   - TBD if it helps something with cross compilation: using `conan create` to publish to the local conan cache could help with this
   - TBD if it conan could be easily combined with github actions for cross compilation: even if so, that would require commits so not for devel
+- Per [`system_requirements()` section in Conan docs](https://docs.conan.io/en/1.36/reference/conanfile/methods.html#system-requirements) it looks like conan sometimes calls the OS package manager to install required dependencies.
+This calls for using Docker to ensure the build is repetible.
+  - __TODO__ see [How to use Docker to create and cross-build C and C++ Conan packages](https://docs.conan.io/en/latest/howtos/run_conan_in_docker.html#docker-conan) to setup a better development flow.
+    - Note the subtleties involved when using shared libraries.
+Combining Docker with [conan snap integration](https://docs.conan.io/en/1.38/integrations/deployment/snap.html) might be worth exploring
+  - TODO: also check disabling system requires automatic installation in the conan.conf. see https://docs.conan.io/en/latest/reference/config_files/conan.conf.html

+        ```
+        [general]
+        sysrequires_mode = disabled
+        ```